Tatsinnit/cnab-poc-aso/README.md

 ToDo: Add more:

+* Detail about the project.
+* Key attributeds and goal this achievs.
+* non goals.

 This is an POC for the ASO bundle that porter has created to get you started!

 # Contents